Railing collapses at FedEx Field, causing fans to fall and narrowly miss Eagles’ Jalen Hurts

 “The Washington Football Team is aware of an incident in the North Field Tunnel following today’s game,” the team said in a statement.
 “To our knowledge, everyone involved was offered onsite medical evaluation and left the stadium of their own accord.
 We’re very glad no one appears to have been seriously injured.
 The safety of our fans and guests is of the utmost importance and we are looking into what occurred.”

-According to a Washington team spokesperson, the area where the railing collapsed is the stadium’s ADA accessible section, which is designed to hold up to six wheelchairs and six companions but is not built to a carry a load of fans.
+According to a Washington team spokesperson, the area where the railing collapsed is the stadium’s ADA-accessible section, which is designed to hold up to six wheelchairs and six companions but is not built to carry a full load of fans.
 The team did not address why so many fans were in the section before the railing collapsed.

-Hurts sidestepped the railing and the handful of fans that fell to the ground.
-But he stayed to help up those who fell — and then stayed longer as several corralled him for hugs and photos.
+Hurts sidestepped the railing and the handful of fans who fell to the ground.
+He stayed to help up those who fell — and then stayed longer as several corralled him for hugs and photos.

 “I’m just happy everybody is safe from it,” Hurts told reporters after the game.
 “It is crazy.
 It is crazy stuff right there.
 That was a really dangerous situation.
 I’m just so happy that everybody bounced back from it.
 Passionate Eagles fans.
 I love it.”